Sizzlers – This list consist of drivers who had a great week or are riding a powerful wave of momentum.

 5. Parker Kligerman – Nobody, and I mean nobody had a worse speedweeks than Parker Kligerman.
 It’s one thing to wreck another team’s car, but wrecking your own teammate twice in the same week is outright reprehensible.

-Topics: Sizzlers & Fizzlers
+Tags: Sizzlers & Fizzlers